MetaMask/metamask-docs/snaps/features/signature-insights.md

 :::

-Similarly to [providing transaction insights](../tutorials/transaction-insights.md), Snaps allows you to provide signature insights to your users.
+Snaps allows developers to provide signature insights to their users.

 ## Steps